Having gone down the Derby Road …

 Thereafter he appears as a pork butcher trading in Belper Street.

 Living with them in Belper Street were Sarah Ann’s parents who eventually married at St. Peter’s Church, Radford on July 11th 1891.
-At the wedding ceremony her bachelor father Thomas gave his age as 70 while her spinster mother Ann declared herself one year younger.
+At the wedding ceremony her bachelor father Thomas Leivers gave his age as 70 while her spinster mother Ann Hayes declared herself one year younger.

 Eight years later Thomas died at their home of 31 Belper Street and his widow then went to live with her youngest child Amy Louisa, now the wife of Derby-born coalminer Thomas Knighton.